meilisearch/documentation/create/how_to/updating.md

 To prevent data loss, all fields must be set as [displayed](/reference/features/field_properties.md#displayed-fields).

 By default, all fields are added to the displayed attributes list.
-Still, it's a good idea to verify this before creating a dump.
+Still, it's a good idea to verify this before proceeding to the next step.
 You can do so by using the [get displayed attributes endpoint](/reference/api/displayed_attributes.md#get-displayed-attributes):

 ```bash
 curl -X GET \
   'http://127.0.0.1:7700/indexes/:index_uid/settings/displayed-attributes'
 ```

-If the response is `'["*"]'`, you can move on to the [next step](#step-2-create-the-dump).
+If the response is `'["*"]'`, you can move on to the [next step](#step-3-save-your-documents).

 If it's something else, then you need to use the [reset displayed-attributes endpoint](/reference/api/displayed_attributes.md#reset-displayed-attributes).
 Before doing this, make sure you save your list of displayed attributes somewhere so you can restore it afterwards.